Interview of Nacho Perez

-Chuy: Today is Thursday, April 19, 2018, and we’re in San Antonio with Nacho Perez.
-Nacho, think back to the mid-60’s and your involvement in the Chicano movement.
-Recall if you can the precise “Aha” moment when you felt that you were part of something that required to be explored, this thing that was eventually described as the Chicano movement?
-What precipitated your interest if you can recall?
+Chuy: Today is Thursday, April 19, 2018.
+We’re in San Antonio with Nacho Perez.
+Nacho, think back to the mid-60’s and of your involvement in the Chicano movement.
+Recall, if you can, the precise “Aha” moment when you felt that you were part of something that required to be explored, this thing that was eventually described as the Chicano movement?
+What precipitated your interest?
+If you can recall.

-Nacho: Well, I can recall clearly the day I decided and that’s when Dolores was going around the country with the grape…lettuce
+Nacho: Well, I can recall the time I decided and that’s when Dolores (Huerta, of the California farmworkers’ movement) was going around the country with the grape…lettuce

-Nacho: Yeah, out of California and I heard her at Lady of the Lake.
-And people today will say, “She was at the Lake?”
+Nacho: Yeah, out of California and I believe I heard her speak at Our Lady of the Lake (San Antonio College).
+And people today will wonder, “She was at the Lake?”

 Chuy: You were a student there?

-Nacho: No. I heard or read or something that she was going to be there.
+Nacho: No. I heard or read something that she was going to be there.